Mygithub1203/packer-centos-7/README.md

 https://www.packer.io/docs/builders/azure-setup.html

+If you are using the CLI, a helper script (that should eb run after azure login) is at the root of the repo : `azure_credentials.sh`.

 If you want to only build a box for one of the supported virtualization platforms (e.g. only build the VMware box), add `--only=vmware-iso` to the `packer build` command: